Terra Recognita

 My graduation project is an exploration into playful curiosity from an urban spatial perspective and how it can be encouraged through utilizing public space that has become inactive, unused and empty as a result of urban redevelopment.
 More specifically, as a result a disruptive by products of Slow Urbanism.
 Pockets of inactive public space.

 Terra Recognita aims temporarily fill these gaps in the urban fabric, and act as a catalyst for activity.
-A visual and physical cue allowing people to see and feel that they can reclaim their public space.

 A series of forms which are abstract in shape and do not have one clear function.
 They can be both placed in different directions and in different compositions depending on the size and needs of each inactive space.
 These forms invite people to use the space as they feel.
 Thus the space can be rediscovered, a Terra Recognita.